Blankeos/snom-sql/README.md

 - `bun tauri build`.
   - Installer is saved here: `./src-tauri/target/release/bundle/dmg/tauri-solid_0.0.0_aarch64.dmg`
   - Binary is saved here: `./src-tauri/target/release/bundle/macos/tauri-solid.app/Contents/MacOS/tauri-solid` (You can run this without installing with `bun preview-mac`)
+- `bun preview-mac` - Try the build on Mac.
+- `bun preview-win` - Try the build on Windows.
+- `bun preview-linux` - Try the build on Linux.